Galloping in fast-growth natural merge sorts: The galloping routine for merging runs

-When merging runs~$A$ and~$B$ into one large run~$C$, we first need to find the least integers~$k$ and~$\ell$ such that~$B[0] < A[k] \leqslant B[\ell]$: the~$k+\ell$ first elements of~$C$ are~$A[0],A[1],\ldots,A[k-1]$,~$B[0],B[1],\ldots,B[\ell-1]$, and the remaining elements of~$C$ are obtained by merging the sub-array of~$A$ that spans positions~$k$ to~$a$ and the sub-array of~$B$ that spans positions~$\ell$ to~$b$.
-Computing~$k$ and~$\ell$ efficiently is therefore a crucial step towards reducing the number of comparisons required by the merging sub-routine (and, thus, by the sorting algorithm).
+and the remaining elements of~$C$ are obtained by merging the sub-array of~$A$ that spans positions~$k$ to~$a$ and the sub-array of~$B$ that spans positions~$\ell$ to~$b$.
+Computing~$k$ and~$\ell$ efficiently is therefore a crucial step towards reducing the number of comparisons required by the merging routine (and, thus, by the sorting algorithm).